 Sigh… What a beautiful piece of wood.
 So interestingly ridged.
 Such perfect patina.
 So beautiful.
 And since it came from my own old barn so meaningful to me.

-But being artsy is tough sometimes.
+But being artsy is harsh sometimes.
 So I pulled out the hammer & hacked up the smoothly-cut edge with the claw of the hammer so it would have a more rugged appearance.
 LOL

 Then I hammered a couple of star-headed nails on each end of the board, strung & wrapped some jute-like baling twine and attached some vintage clothes pins so I could tell what kind of spacing I’d need and how many photos I could use.